piglovesyou/graphql-let/README.md

 make it safer by typing data statically, so you can write truly type-protected code with rich IDE assists.

-To enhance the development pattern, it's necessary to focus on a more specific use-case than what graphql-codegen allows; binding TypeScript (and assuming the use of Apollo-Client and React).
-In the way, graphql-let behaves as a subset of graphql-codegen.
+To enhance that development pattern, we should move on to the more specific use-case than what GraphQL code generator allows.
+Let's consider TypeScript as a first-class citizen and forget intermediate artifacts to get the GraphQL closer to your application code ever.

-graphql-let lets you import graphql-codegen results directly per GraphQL documents with TypeScript type definitions by webpack Loader power.
+graphql-let lets you `import` and call `gql` to get results of GraphQL code generator per GraphQL documents with TypeScript type definitions.

 ```typescript jsx
 import { useNewsQuery } from './news.graphql'